yewsiang/ConceptBottleneck/OAI/README.md

 ## Dataset preprocessing

-1) Request data access permissions from the [Osteoarthritis Initiative](https://nda.nih.gov/oai/).

-2) To directly obtain our preprocessed data (after obtaining access permissions), please contact [Emma Pierson](https://cs.stanford.edu/~emmap1/).
-Alternatively, we describe the dataset processing steps in our supplement.
+The NIH Osteoarthritis Initiative (OAI) dataset requires an application for data access, so we are unable to provide the raw data here.
+To access that data, please first obtain data access permission from the [Osteoarthritis Initiative](https://nda.nih.gov/oai/), and then refer to this [Github repository](https://github.com/epierson9/pain-disparities) for data processing code.
+If you use it, please cite the Pierson et al. paper corresponding to that repository as well.

 ## Experiments